List of Gemma Doyle Trilogy characters: Kartik

 Kartik's absence at the beginning of The Sweet Far Thing does not go unnoticed by Gemma.
 His return brings about bad news for Gemma, and he says that he does not wish for their lives to cross again.
 However, Gemma sees his brother Amar in the realms, which makes him stay, and convinces him to arrange a meeting between them and the Rakshana.
 Gemma finds out later that he is working for Miss McCleethy and Fowlson, however, Kartik says he is but did not wish to.
-Gemma is angry about this and will not talk to him for a some time but later forgives him.
+Gemma is angry about this and will not talk to him for some time but later forgives him.
 Kartik and Gemma's affection towards each other grow, and Kartik becomes more and more devoted to Gemma.
 Kartik accompanies Gemma to the realms, where they join hands in the Caves of Sighs and walk in each other's dreams, where they see each other marry and kiss.
 This means that Gemma and Kartik's love is true and destined, according to what Gemma learned from Asha.
 Soon after they leave the caves of Sighs they leave to the Winterlands.

 In the Winterlands, he is upset at the sight of his brother's corrupted soul and later returns with Gemma to destroy the Tree of All Souls.
 In an attempt to save Gemma's life after Amar stabs her, Kartik kisses her for the last time to absorb the power of the tree into his own body.
 He is therefore absorbed into the tree, thus it is as if he is dead.
 When Gemma returns to the realms for the last time, she discovers that when the wind rustles the tree's branches, she can hear Kartik sigh her name, and the grass feels like his touch to her.
 His final appearance in the novel is in Gemma's dreams, and is waving to her from the other side of the river (considered the afterlife), waiting for her.